 Marriage: A partnership of two individuals committed to enhancing each other's strengths, and balancing each other's weaknesses.
 A stronger, more highly functioning unit than only one, which thrives on mutual support and protection, and encourages/celebrates autonomous growth.
 Healthy marriage must continually work to solidify and enhance the marital bond, so partners may continue to grow alongside each other, and their union reflects these developmental changes.
 Intimacy that stops growing, has begun dying.

 Narcissism: There is so much to be said about narcissism, and I don't want to be redundant here.
 Narcissists see The World as their stage, and they're the lead character (the Star).
 To them, everyone else plays a supporting role that's far less significant.
-The Narcissist presumes to know what someone else is feeling or thinking, because he can't imagine that their experience is different from His.
-He only has his frame of reference to draw from, due to a lack of empathy (see above), so his own needs, preferences and ideations are overlaid (or projected) onto others.
+The Narcissist presumes to know what someone else is feeling or thinking, because he can't imagine that the other's experience is different from his own.
+He only has his frame of reference to draw from, due to a lack of empathy (see above), so his own preferences and ideations are overlaid (or projected) onto others.
 You are considered an extension of the Narcissist, like an appendage--without a mind or will of your own (far less than a whole or separate person).
-If you fail to be a 'positive' reflection of this individual, he/she will amputate you out of their life--whether you're their child, their best friend, their sibling, etc. The Narcissist must control his relationships, and chooses associations that are weaker/more needful, so that he can always be in the one-up position, and remain in charge.
+If you fail to be a 'positive' reflection of this individual, he/she will amputate you out of their life, whether you're their child, their best friend, their sibling, their therapist, etc. The Narcissist must control his relationships, and chooses associations that are weaker/more needful, so that he can always be in the one-up position, and remain in charge.
 All relationships exist only on the Narcissist's terms.
 'Toxic Narcissism' is more descriptive of someone with BPD or Borderline Personality Disorder features.

 Obsessive-Compulsive Disorder (OCD): In my view, this should be named Obsessive-Control Disorder, for significant control issues are at the core of this issue.
 Anxiety/Panic Disorders and OCD result from years of shutting-down or denying various feelings/emotions.
 This is a reflexive problem that stems from having bypassed feelings, instincts and intuitions to the extent that you've dissociated from your body, and are functioning on 'automatic pilot.'
-To put this another way, when you're asleep at the wheel, the need for a system/regimen that helps you feel safer/more secure, is extremely heightened.
+To put this another way, when you're asleep at the wheel, the need for a system or regimen that helps you feel safer/more secure, is extremely heightened.

 Passive Aggression: This is a devious, diabolical way to convey your anger, disappointment or hurt to someone, without speaking with them about it.
 In essence, your feelings toward him/her get acted-out instead of talked about, but you might complain to others about your upset with that person.
 This can happen within families, when a member 'telegraphs' their feelings about one sibling to another--but doesn't directly address the person who's the source of their discomfort.
 Verbal passivity usually includes sarcasm, or under the breath comments that come at you in a kind of sideways manner, but feel like undermining, painful jabs/injuries, just the same.
 Passive-aggression is very hurtful and highly destructive to any type of relationship.
 Read more about this here.

 Projection: This is when we can only see our own issues when we've assigned them to someone else.
 The other person is a movie screen (of sorts), which allows us to view unfavorable aspects (in them), that we've not been able to face in ourselves.
-We typically feel very strongly about the issues we projectonto another, because it's too distressing to recognize or claim them as ours.
+We typically feel very strongly about the issues we project onto another, because it's too distressing to recognize or claim them as ours.
 Projection is extremely common among borderline disordered individuals.

 Psychosis: The simplest way to define psychosis, is that it's the inability to distinguish between fantasy and reality.
 Within the realm of Borderline Personality Disorder, the Self is fragmented (or broken) to the extent that facts are distorted by one's subjective emotional experience, with no objective or rational inner frame of reference for what's real, valid and true.